garetht/amanar/README.md

 A tool to programmatically insert refreshed HashiCorp Vault credentials into desktop database application configurations.

+**You should create backup copies of all configuration files before using this tool.**

 ## Supported Applications
 - Datagrip (tested with 2017.2)
 - Intellij IDEA Databases (in theory)